-Ashley fosters from ‘Dogs4Rescue‘.
-A not-for-profit organisation that supports dog rescue in the UK and abroad.
-They are committed to challenging the perception many people hold towards rescue dogs and other animals.
-Rescue dogs are often unfairly labelled as ‘damaged goods’.
+Ashley fosters from Dogs4Rescue, a not-for-profit organisation that supports dog rescue in the UK and abroad.
+It is committed to challenging the perception of rescue dogs and other animals as ‘damaged goods’.

 We are @Dogs4Rescue the UK's pioneering kennel-free rescue, saving dogs from around the UK and around the world.
 Our dogs live happily in a pack and play together all day 🐶🐶 No kennels here.

 — Dogs 4 Rescue (@Dogs4Rescue) November 10, 2020

 Ashley spoke about her concern over the influx of people rescuing dogs and buying puppies over the lockdown.